 If you don’t know what to do after a car crash, contact our team and we will help you find a qualified Accident Doctor, and Attorney if needed.
 Our team can help you get treatment within 72 hours, from an Injury Clinic that accepts third party billing.
 Moreover, all of our Physicians are trained in the documentation required for complicated collision cases.

 Is it ok to go see my chiropractor after my accident?

 The insurance company uses a software model that recognizes a chiropractor as a qualified physician.
-A chiropractor is a Doctor with a specialized focus on more natural, non-evasive medical care.
+A chiropractor is a Doctor with a specialized focus on more natural, noninvasive medical care.
 Chiropractors can do more than just crack your neck and back.
 A good Chiropractor will provide a medical exam similar to your Family PCP; however, they cannot prescribe certain medications.

-A qualified accident Doctor can go under many different names.
+A qualified Accident Doctor can go under many different names.
 A general list includes chiropractors, medical doctors, physical therapists, pain management specialist and others.
 However, they all share one thing in common, they specialize in car accident treatment.
 Most Doctors specialize in one area, which makes them exceptional in that area of treatment.
 A good accident clinic will offer an integrated approach to accident and injury treatment that includes a team of Doctors.

 Can I use my health insurance for car accident treatment?